Corbett · Arrochar & Trossachs

 Beinn Stacach (Ceann na Baintighearna] [Stob Fear-tomhais] [Beinn Stacath) — common questions

-- How hard is Beinn Stacach (Ceann na Baintighearna] [Stob Fear-tomhais] [Beinn Stacath)?
+- What difficulty is Beinn Stacach (Ceann na Baintighearna] [Stob Fear-tomhais] [Beinn Stacath)?

-- Beinn Stacach (Ceann na Baintighearna] [Stob Fear-tomhais] [Beinn Stacath) is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 14km with 632m of ascent and takes most walkers 4-6 hours.
-Terrain: The Glen Carnaig hill track is firm gravel.
+- On the OutdoorSCOT scale, Beinn Stacach (Ceann na Baintighearna] [Stob Fear-tomhais] [Beinn Stacath) comes in at 3/5 — moderately challenging.
+Expect roughly 14km and 632m of ascent on the usual route — 4-6 hours for most parties.
+Ground conditions: The Glen Carnaig hill track is firm gravel.

-- Where do I park for Beinn Stacach (Ceann na Baintighearna] [Stob Fear-tomhais] [Beinn Stacath)?
+- Where's the parking for Beinn Stacach (Ceann na Baintighearna] [Stob Fear-tomhais] [Beinn Stacath)?

-- Standard parking is at NN445183 near Stirling.
-Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.
+- Park at NN445183.
+Double-check the grid reference on an OS map first; informal laybys here fill early in high season.

-- When is the best time to climb Beinn Stacach (Ceann na Baintighearna] [Stob Fear-tomhais] [Beinn Stacath)?
+- What's the best month to climb Beinn Stacach (Ceann na Baintighearna] [Stob Fear-tomhais] [Beinn Stacath)?

-- Can I bring my dog up Beinn Stacach (Ceann na Baintighearna] [Stob Fear-tomhais] [Beinn Stacath)?
+- Can dogs go up Beinn Stacach (Ceann na Baintighearna] [Stob Fear-tomhais] [Beinn Stacath)?

-- Is there mobile signal on Beinn Stacach (Ceann na Baintighearna] [Stob Fear-tomhais] [Beinn Stacath)?
+- Will I get phone signal on Beinn Stacach (Ceann na Baintighearna] [Stob Fear-tomhais] [Beinn Stacath)?

 - Intermittent at Inverlochlarig; nothing on the hill itself